ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 ## Flows That Exceed Throughput Advice {#policing}

-Network elements that provide throughput advice can monitor flows -- or sets of flows that are subject to the same throughput limit -- for adherance to that advice.
+SCONE Network elements that provide throughput advice can monitor flows -- or sets of flows that are subject to the same throughput limit -- for adherance to that advice.

-In the event that a flow exceeds these limits, a network element could immediately start enforcing adherence to the advice as though it were a hard limit.
+In the event that a flow exceeds these limits, a SCONE Network element could immediately start enforcing adherence to the advice as though it were a hard limit.
 However, this risks creating a situation where communication ceases entirely for a significant period of time;